top of page

 Magic Night

-By Richard Mather Blood, tears, a vial of sea salt, dice, cards, a postcard from Venice.
+Magic Night Blood, tears, a vial of sea salt, dice, cards, a postcard from Venice.
 Magic is time and space.
-Magic is the space...
+Magic is the space between things.
+Honey drops slowly from the spoon into wine but neither honey nor wine are affected.

 bottom of page